Evolution Of Life On Earth Timeline (History Of Earth’s Life)

 About 4.5 billion years ago, the earth was formed.
 It was about as far from inhabitable as possible.
 The conditions on earth were hellish.
 Instead of the usual landscapes, there was a sea of fire from molten rock.
 There were radioactive elements all around.
 The surface temperature reached 4,700 degrees Celsius.
 That’s about 8500 degrees Fahrenheit.
 Instead of air, there was carbon dioxide, nitrogen, sulfur, and water vapor.
 Instead of solid land, magmatic oceans add to the constant bombardment from large asteroids.

-After several million years resulting from a collision with Theia’s young planet, the moon was gradually formed.
+After several million years, resulting from a collision with Theia’s young planet, the moon gradually formed.
 One day back then lasted about six hours.
-With such a short day having time for anything would be simply impossible.
-It’s good that the work date did exist yet.
+With such a short day, having time for anything would be simply impossible.
+It’s good that the work date has not yet existed.

 4.1 billion years ago

 The late heavy bombardment hit the earth with many asteroids from about 4.1 billion years ago to 3.8 billion years ago.
-Some scientists suggest that there were already oceans on earth at this time despite its high temperature.
+Some scientists suggest that there were already oceans on Earth at this time despite its high temperature.
 It was the asteroids that helped the planet gradually become covered with water.
-According to one theory, the asteroids carried a tiny amount of life-giving moisture and delivered it to earth.
-That’s how over billions of years ago, half of the water of the world’s ocean came to earth from space.
+According to one theory, the asteroids carried a tiny amount of life-giving moisture and delivered it to Earth.
+That’s how, billions of years ago, half of the water of the world’s oceans came to Earth from space.

 After the bombing ended about three billion eight hundred million years ago, the earth’s temperature slowly declined.
 But current life forms couldn’t survive on the planet’s surface because there was no oxygen in its atmosphere.
 Also, there was no ozone layer to block ultraviolet radiation.
 However, some fossils are about 3.5 billion years old.
 It means that life on Earth could have arisen much earlier than we used to think.